 We can offer you a tailor-made dental experience in Fort Lauderdale, and we accept a large variety of health insurances.
 To find out more, give us a call today!

-FORT LAUDERDALE, Florida—Dr. Patty of Dr. Patty’s Dental Boutique & Spa in Fort Lauderdale proudly announces that the…
+FORT LAUDERDALE, Florida—Dr. Patty, Visionary and Founder Dr. Patty’s Dental Boutique & Spa, announces an exciting Holiday special…